-Clinic A signs up for Google Workspace Business Starter at $6/user/month.
+Clinic A signs up for Google Workspace Business Starter at approximately $7 per user per month.
 The administrator sets up email, creates shared drives, and begins routing patient communications through Gmail.
 The plan is paid.
 The assumption is coverage.
-Three weeks later, the IT consultant asks for the BAA.
+Three weeks later, the IT consultant asks for the Business Associate Agreement (BAA).
 The administrator searches the admin console.
 No BAA toggle.
 No signed amendment.
-Business Starter does not qualify.
+Business Starter carries significant risk for covered entities because it lacks Google Vault for audit-log retention.

-Clinic B signs up for Google Workspace Business Standard at $12/user/month.
-The administrator navigates to Account Settings, opens the Legal and Compliance section, and manually accepts the Business Associate Agreement.
+Clinic B signs up for Google Workspace Business Standard at approximately $14 per user per month.
+The administrator opens Account Settings, opens the Legal and Compliance section, and manually accepts the Business Associate Agreement.
 The toggle is buried three menus deep.
 No prompt during setup.
 No notification from Google.
 The BAA activates only after an administrator who knows it exists finds and accepts it.
 Clinic B spends 60 seconds on a toggle Clinic A never discovers.
+But Clinic B still lacks Google Vault, which is only available natively on Business Plus and Enterprise plans.
+Audit-log retention requires either an upgrade to Business Plus ($22/user/month) or purchasing Vault as a $6/user/month add-on to Business Standard.

 Google Workspace is HIPAA compliant only on paid commercial plans (Business Standard or higher) after the BAA is manually accepted through the admin console.
 Free Gmail accounts receive no BAA coverage.
-The compliance gap between the two clinics is $6/user/month and one configuration setting.
+Meeting the audit controls standard at 164.312(b) requires Google Vault, which is native to Business Plus and Enterprise.
+Business Standard users must add Vault separately or upgrade.

 Plan Selection and BAA Activation